 A company’s financial statements give investors, managers, and other “users” a complete, honest look at its financial health.
 Finished financial statements follow a standardized format, letting investors compare different companies in the same industry apples-to-apples.

 For the company’s financial reporting team, this presents a challenge – every business’s internal operations are different, but all activities need to be summarized into a standardized format.
-Business assign teams to create their financial statements to meet this challenge – the Income Statement, Balance Sheet, Cash Flow Statement, and other smaller reports issued by every publicly-traded company.
+Businesses assign teams to create their financial statements to meet this challenge – the Income Statement, Balance Sheet, Cash Flow Statement, and other smaller reports issued by every publicly-traded company.

 Financial statements follow a logical sequence – each statement needs to be completed and used as an input to the next.